ferdium/ferdium-server/docker/README.md

 ## Configuration

 Container images are configured using parameters passed at runtime (such as those above).
-An explanaition of the default parameters is included below, but please see [the Docker documentation](https://docs.docker.com/get-started/overview/) for additional information.
+An explanation of the default parameters is included below, but please see [the Docker documentation](https://docs.docker.com/get-started/overview/) for additional information.

 <strike>If any environment parameter is not passed to the container, its value will be taken from the `/config/config.txt` file.</strike>
 **Warning, the use of `config.txt` is now deprecated.
 Please make sure to pass the correct environment variables to your container at runtime. **